cf-samples-attic/contributingcode/README.md

 ####Overview
-Contributing code app was primarily built for the #contributingcode event with the functionality for participants to register for an event, and later create or join teams.
-The app has the standard sections like venue, FAQ's,etc, to be displayed.
-Additionally email notifications for various actions like registration confirmation, join team,etc were implemented.
+Contributing code app was primarily built for the #contributingcode event with the functionality to organize an coding event.
+It is a Rails 3.2.6 app using Mysql for storing data, Mongo gridFS to store images, Sendgrid API for email delivery and redis for resque operations.
+There is a core app and additionally a worker app to perform the resque operations in the background.
 This app is very generic and can be used for other events by just changing the content and css.

 ####Requirements